SumanDeyashi/Healthy_Lifestyle_Calculator/README.md

 # Healthy_Lifestyle_Calculator
+# Overview:

+Company(Innovellent Technologies Pvt Ltd)_Live_Project.

+Download all files and put it in one folder.
+After that run index.html file on your favorite browser.

+Technology Used: HTML/HTML5, CSS/CSS3, Bootstrap 3, JavaScript.

+Duration: Mar 2019.

 # Description:

-Company(Hashworks IT Services Private Limited)_Internship_Project.

-Download all files and put it in one folder.
-After that open that folder on Visual Studio Code editor and install Node modules with help of "npm install" command.
-Then, comiple that project using "ng serve" command.
-Finally, open it on your favorite browser using http://localhost:4200 url.

-Technology Used: HTML/HTML5, CSS/CSS3, Angular 4.

-Duration: Nov, 2018 to Dec, 2018.

-# Procedure:

-First thing you have to do create an angular project using "ng new 'project name' " command and for creating components using "ng g c 'component name' " command.

-Here, created four components header, login, registration and credentials.
-Header component contains navbar of the application, login and registration components will call their respective credentials form using router-outlet.
-Credentials component contains respective form.

-And every thing design with HTML/HTML5 tags and for style used CSS/CSS3 properties.

-Finally, start the application using "ng serve" command.
+Changing unhealthy habits is very difficult.
+This tool will empower to take a serious look at habits and educate about serious consequences of habits and significant health benefits of changing unhealthy habits.

+This App will also help Physician in widening the use of life style management to their patients.
+They can simply advice patients about this App and then patient can interact with them on missing links only.

+Scientific information keep on updating and changing, hence this tool is to provide a very comprehensive, scientific and updated information about major life style diseases, it's prevention and management.